 These statistics highlight the importance of partnerships among VA and community health providers as well as organizations that serve veterans.
 Hospice care is part of the basic eligibility package for veterans enrolled in the Veterans Health Administration (VHA).
 If hospice care is appropriate for enrolled veterans and has been approved by a VA physician, VA medical centers will either provide hospice care directly in their facilities or purchase it from community hospices.
 All Medicare-eligible veterans, whether or not they are enrolled in VHA, have access to hospice care through Medicare.
 Veterans not eligible for Medicare may have hospice benefits through Medicaid or other private insurance.
 However, like 90% of all Americans, most veterans simply don't know that these options exist.

 Niagara Hospice has established a partnership with the Veteran's Administration in Buffalo to ensure quality end-of-life care is available to all Niagara County veterans.
-Goals of the partnership include educating veterans and the community about the hospice benefit that every veteran is entitled to; customizing hospice care plans specific to the special needs of veterans; and recruiting community veterans to serve as hospice volunteers who will be paired with Niagara Hospice patients who are also veterans.
+Goals of the partnership include educating veterans and the community about the hospice benefit that every veteran is entitled to; customizing hospice care plans specific to the special needs of veterans; and recruiting community veterans to serve as hospice volunteers who are paired with Niagara Hospice patients who are also veterans.

 At Niagara Hospice, We Honor Veterans means: